 Worship in Christianity has many different expressions.
 Some forms of praise are comprised of silence and stillness.
-Others forms involving raised voices, moving and even dancing.
+Other forms involve raised voices, moving, and even dancing.
 In the Pentecostal tradition, occasionally falling down from a standing position is the practice of some during worship and prayer.

 In the Pentecostal tradition, following down during worship is a response to the Holy Spirit’s activity and is commonly referred to as “being slain in the Spirit.”
 The term “slain” refers to when the Spirit suddenly overwhelms a person’s physical capacity to stand, causing them to collapse and fall down.

 Why are Pentecostals slain in the Spirit?
 How does a person get slain in the Spirit and what is the point of it?
 Are all Pentecostals slain in the Spirit?
 What is the biblical basis for being slain in the Spirit?
 Keep reading to learn the answers to these questions and others.

 Also see Why Do Pentecostals Say Holy Ghost? to learn more.

 Who are Pentecostals?
 Pentecostalism isn’t a denomination but a tradition within Protestant Christianity that subscribes to a certain belief system.
 Pentecostals believe in the central truths of Christianity, like the Trinity, the inspiration of Scripture, and the resurrection of Jesus Christ.